Valuable 2023 Quarter Errors, Mint Marks, Die Cracks and Their Values

 Both coins are known for their patriotic designs, premium minting quality, and, of course, their precious metal content.
 Investors will find the 2025 American Eagles to be no different—an attractive investment that combines artistry with intrinsic value.

-Dealers Prepare for Strong Demand
+Dealers are Preparing for Strong Demand

 With gold and silver prices hitting record highs week and week, dealers are anticipating strong demand.
 Early buyers should quickly secure their coins at market prices when they become available for sale.